DOD-101/Bubbles/README.md

 ## Different Versions

+For more information see the [docs](docs/index.md)

 - v1: Most Basic Version; not recommended for use

 - v2: Iteration on v1; good for use if movement of Bubbles isn't wanted

-- v3: Most recent Version; recommended for general use
+- v3: Most recent Version

-- v3_gs; Still somewhat WIP; adds a gradient to the bubbles and makes them first turn white then disappear
+- v3_gs: Adds a gradient to the bubbles and makes them first turn white then disappear

+- v3 p; Best for most uses; has parameters at the top of the file to alow for easy customization

 - round cursor; Simply a round cursor, not directly related to the other snippets